radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-add-dapr/index.md

   }
 ```

+{{% alert title="💡 Resource lifecycle and configuration" color="primary" %}}
-Note that with this simple component definition, Radius handles both creation of the Azure Storage resource itself and configuration of Dapr details like connection strings, simplifying the developer workflow.
+With this simple component definition, Radius handles both creation of the Azure Storage resource itself and configuration of Dapr details like connection strings, simplifying the developer workflow.
+{{% /alert %}}

 ## Reference statestore from nodeapp